How do you navigate vaginismus as a couple? How do you support a partner who has it? These are the questions we will try to answer today!

 Communication

-When affected by vaginismus, one of the most complicated steps to overcome is communication.
-Out of fear of rejection or misunderstanding, one might sometimes dread the moment of announcing it to their partner.
+When you have vaginismus, one of the most difficult steps to take is that of communication.
+Out of fear of rejection gold misunderstanding, you may sometimes dread the moment you tell your partner.

-With vaginismus, there is a tendency to avoid moments of tenderness for fear of provoking a sexual relationship and thus penetration.
-On the other hand, the partner may interpret this avoidance of intimate moments as a lack of love or desire.
-That is why communication is essential!
+With vaginismus, there is a tendency to avoid tender moments as a couple, for fear of triggering a sexual encounter and therefore penetration.
+For their part, the partner may interpret this avoidance of intimate moments as a lack of love gold desire.
+That is why communication is paramount!

-In a relationship, the partner can either be an ally of the person suffering from vaginismus or be complicit in it.
+As a couple, the partner can either present themselves as an ally to the person suffering from vaginismus, or be complicit in it.

-- An ally partner listens, encourages seeking help, informs themselves, helps find solutions, and is gentle and patient
+- a supportive partner listens, encourages seeking professional help, does their research, helps find solutions, and is gentle and patient.

-- A partner complicit in vaginismus will rush, get angry, not try to understand, think the person is exaggerating, and make them feel guilty
+- a partner who is complicit in the vaginismus will be rough, get angry, make no effort to understand, think the person is overreacting, and will make them feel guilty.

 The importance of support

 Therapy and rehabilitation exercises can be difficult to go through alone.
-Ask your partner to be there for you during these times.
-If you are doing rehabilitation exercises with a set of vaginal dilators, for example, you can invite your partner to join you if you wish.
+Ask your partner to be there for you during these moments.
+If you are doing rehabilitation exercises using vaginal dilator kits for example, you can invite — if you wish — your partner to join you.

 Vaginismus and loss of libido do not necessarily go hand in hand.
-One can have vaginismus and still feel desire for their partner.
-Take advantage of these moments to engage in gentle and non-penetrative sex.
-Massages, cunnilingus, stimulation of the clitoral glans, and other erogenous zones like the groin, nipples, neck...
-Enjoy intimate moments and tenderness with cuddling and skin-to-skin sessions, for example.
+You can have vaginismus and still feel desire for your partner.
+Take advantage of these moments to enjoy gentle, no-penetration sex.
+Massages, cunnilingus, stimulation of the clitoral glans, and other erogenous zones such as the groin, nipples, neck… Make the most of your time together and moments of tenderness with cuddling sessions and skin-to-skin contact for example.

-If you suffer from mild vaginismus and wish to practice penetration, certain positions may allow you to enjoy it gently:
+If you suffer from mild vaginismus and wish to engage in penetration, certain positions can allow you to enjoy pleasure gently:

-- The cowgirl position, to control the depth of penetration
+- the Andromache position, to control the depth of penetration.

-- The spooning position, for gentle and shallow penetration.
-It is a position full of tenderness and promotes intimacy
+- the spooning position, for gentle and shallow penetration.
+It is a position full of tenderness that fosters intimacy.

-If you want more information, feel free to visit the Velvi website, a true goldmine of information on vaginismus.
+If you would like more information, feel free to visit the website of Velvi, a real goldmine of information on vaginismus.

 See you soon 💜